OSTEOPOROSIS

 How is Osteoporosis Treated?

 First, your rheumatologist will begin the evaluation by discussing your lifestyle, diet, and other medical conditions (if any).
-With this information, they will work with you to develop a treatment plan for osteoporosis pain to ensure that you have the best guidance, medications, testing and physical therapy to help tackle osteoporosis.
+With this information, they will work with you to develop a treatment plan for osteoporosis pain to ensure that you have the best guidance, medications, testing, and physical therapy to help tackle low bone mineral density.

 What about other Autoimmune Conditions?